-Showmen and MPs have called on the Treasury to retain the reduced 5% VAT rate on ticket and food sales for the fairground and circus industries.
+Showmen and MPs have called on the Treasury to retain the reduced 5% VAT on ticket & food sales for the fairground and circus industries.
 The rate is due to rise to 12.5% after 30 September.

 Sir David Amess MP, Chair of the All Party Parliamentary Group on Fairs & Showgrounds (APPG), has written to the Treasury with the request following a meeting with the Showmen’s Guild, the Association of Circus Proprietors and other industry trade associations.